-The tale goes that Tourmaline was named because a package of multi-colored gemstones was once sent from Ceylon (now Sri Lanka) to the Netherlands.
+The tale goes that Tourmaline was named because a package of multi-coloured gemstones was once sent from Ceylon (now Sri Lanka) to the Netherlands.
 Originating where they did on this highly regarded ‘gemstone island’, it was assumed that they were mixed gemstones of different types.
-After observing that the stones all began to attract dust when heated by the sun, regardless of their various colors, the Dutch gemologist who received the gems realized that they were a distinct gem type, previously undescribed.
-This was in 1703, and they were subsequently named after the only word to be scribbled on the parcel: ‘Turmali’, meaning ‘stones with mixed colors’ in Sinhalese.
+After observing that the stones all began to attract dust when heated by the sun, regardless of their various colours, the Dutch gemologist who received the gems realised that they were a distinct gem type, previously undescribed.
+This was in 1703, and they were subsequently named after the only word to be scribbled on the parcel: ‘Turmali’, meaning ‘stones with mixed colours’ in Sinhalese.

 The Science Bit

 Possibly the most remarkable aspect of Tourmaline - certainly from a collector’s point of view - is that it has been discovered in virtually every shade imaginable.
 It was no wonder it was confused with so many other types of gemstones for such a large part of its history.
 Some varieties even show more than one colour, such as the extremely rare ‘watermelon’ variety.
 It has certainly earned its nickname as ‘the chameleon gem’.